mmm-team/public-writeups/0ctf2023/mathexam/README.md

 statement", asks the the user 100 addition questions, checking the answers, prints a score, then exits.

-The bug lies the following code:
+The bug lies in the following code:
 ```bash
     read line